+Three Great Enemies Neuralgia, Rheumatism

+and Dyspepsia

-Three Great Enemies Neuralgia, Rheumatism and Dyspepsia Another Victory for Hood's. " For over 20 years I have suffered with nepralgia, rheumatism and dyspepsia.
-Many times I could not turn in bed.
-Several physicians have treated me and I have tried different remedies, but all failed to give me permanent relief.
-Five years ago I began to take Hood's Hood's parilla Cures Sarsaparilla and it has done me a vast amount of good.
+Another Victory for Hood's. " For over 20 years I have suffered with neuralgia, rheumatism and dyspepsia.
+Many times l could not turn in bed.
+Several physicians have treated me and I have tried different remedles, but all failed to give me permanent relief.
+Five years ago I began to take Hood's

+Hood's Sarsa- Cures Sarsaparilla and it has done me a vast amount of good.
 Since beginning to take it I have not had a sick day.
-I am 72 years old and enjoy good health, which I attribute to Hood's Same parilla."
-Mus.
-E. M. BURT, W. Kendall, N. Y. Hood's Pills cure all Liver Ills, Billousness, Jaundice, Indigestion, Sick Headache.
-25 cents.
+I am 72 years old and enjoy good health, which I attribute to Hood's Sarsaparilla."
+Mns.
+E. M. Bunr, W. Kendall, N. Y. Hood's Pills cure all Liver Ills, Billousness, Jaundice, Indigestion, Sick Headache, 25 cents.

 Settled by Arbitration.

-The outline of the postoffice had become indistinct in the sathering darkness and the streets in the vicinity were filled with people hurrying homeward, when the reporter observed a man with a stubby beard who with some difficulty was holding a position on a corner, solemnly shaking hands with a line of newsboys.
-Some of the passers-by. discouraged in their pedestrian efforts for rapid transit, stopped to watch the proceedings, for the sight was unusual.
+The outline of the postoffice had become indistinct in the gathering darkness and the streets in the vicinity were filled with people hurrying homeward, when the reporter observed a man with a stubby beard who with some difficulty was holding a position on a corner, solemnly shaking hands with a line of newsboys.
+Some of the .passers-by. discouraged in their pedestrian efforts for rapid transit, stopped to watch the proceedings, for the sight was unusual.
 Had some local celebrity chosen this time and place to hold a reception?
 It might appear so but for the small number of guests.
-The true significance of the little scene, however, was understood only by those who were earlier on the spot.
+The true significance of the little scene, however, was understood only by those who were earlier on the There had been a flerce altercation between the man and one of the boys, and the companions of the latter, coming from all directions, tell upon the man with so vigorous an onslaught that an old Irishman said afterward ccese and ruled the proceedings out of order.
+"Youse fellers ain't givin' de bloke a square deal," he said "There wouldn't 'a' been no scrap if Joe hadn't cheated," and he followed with an argument that was evidently convincing, for when he flaished his burst of eloquence with what probably was a borrowed phrase, "Yer oughter 'pologize," the boys did, actually.
+Each side conceded something and the handshaking followed, and although a couple of idlers moved away somewhat reluctantly, disappointed in not seeing a fight, and while some of the spectators laughed at the little peacemaker, the last in the line, extended a grimy little hand to be clasped in the larger one, half a score of hearts beat lighter because of his plea for justice. - Boston Journal.
+Verdi married young, winning . charming Italian girl, who made his home ideally perfect.
+U. S. Government Baking Powder Tests.